open-feature/spec/specification/glossary.md

 ### Provider

 An SDK-compliant implementation which resolves flag values from a particular flag management system, allowing the use of the [Evaluation API](./sections/01-flag-evaluation.md#13-flag-evaluation) as an abstraction for the system in question.

+Providers can be used in two ways.
+Client-specific providers are active for specific clients, based on their name.
+Default providers are used if there are no client-specific mappings setup.

 ### Integration